4. Shopping #2

 3. How Gilead restricts language?

-Pick out linguistic features used by Atwood and explain what effect they have on the author/reader relationship.
+Pick out at least three stylistic or linguistic features used by Atwood and explain what effect they have on the author/reader relationship.

 Use quotes to support your ideas.